 - Once in the editor mode, you can design your quote template using the WYSIWYG editor.
 The editor allows you to add text, format styles, insert tables, insert images and merge salesforce data by using the “Insert Field” and “Insert Related List” buttons.

 - You can also use leverage existing HTML templates by clicking on the “Source” button and then pasting your HTML.
-More information regarding template design and sample templates is available on our website at www.mesystemsllc.com.
+More information regarding template design and sample templates are available here.

 - Click on the document link or icon to open the document.